SaifRehman11/Statistical-Methods/README.md

-(a) Carry out an appropriate test to see whether or not the ant colony in the tree colonisation experiment is consistent with the ndings of the original study, in terms of the proportions of workers in each of the size categories.
+### (a) Carry out an appropriate test to see whether or not the ant colony in the tree colonisation experiment is consistent with the findings of the original study, in terms of the proportions of workers in each of the size categories.

 *The total number of ants in the sample is: 8+14+8+6+4 = 40 ants Species of Ants	Small	Semi-Small	Medium	Semi-Large	Large